johncowie/smidjen/README.md

 ### Test selectors

-When you run your tests with `lein test-referesh` you can filter them using `lein test-refresh :fast`.
+When you run your tests with `lein test-refresh` you can filter them using (e.g.) `lein test-refresh :fast`.

 Providing you have this configuration in `project.clj`:
 ```clojure
 :test-selectors {:default     (constantly nil)